JNavas2/Page-Mail/README.md

 - Open the extension’s Options page (from the extension’s context menu or the Add-ons Manager) to:
   - Set a custom subject prefix (optional)
-  - Choose your email service: Gmail®, Outlook®, or Email link handler (mailto:)
+  - Choose your email service: Email link handler (mailto:), Gmail®, or Outlook®
 - Changes are saved and will sync across devices if you use Firefox Sync.

 ---